Parent University I

 As each family graduates from Parent University, they are encouraged to enroll their child in Early Head Start or Head Start, as appropriate.
 Additional resources may be recommended depending on each family’s situation.
 A few parents have asked to return to subsequent cycles as a volunteer or parent mentor.
-In our fall 2013 cycle, three Parent University graduates are co-leading or volunteering.
-Two of those parents were provided with specialized training and are working with Ms. Liggett-Creel on early childhood programming for caregivers residing in and professionals working in the Promise Heights area.
+Two of those parent mentors were provided with specialized training and are working with Dr. Kyla Liggett-Creel on early childhood programming for caregivers residing in and professionals working in the Promise Heights area.
 Other program outcomes include:

 We’re so pleased to hear from parents that the Parent University curriculum is meeting their needs.
 One graduate told us,

 "SOMETIMES WALKING IN A DOOR IS JUST WALKING IN A DOOR.
 OTHER TIMES WALKING IN A DOOR CHANGES YOUR LIFE.
 THAT IS WHAT PARENT UNIVERSITY HAS DONE FOR US…IT HAS CHANGED OUR LIFE.”

 Another graduate from Parent University heard traumatizing news during one of the sessions.
 She came back the next week and said that as horrible as it was to hear the news, she was glad that she found out with her Parent University family.

 Based on The Chicago Parent Program, this 8-week program utilizes video and peer relationships to improve parenting skills and confidence and reduce behavior problems in 4 and 5 year olds.